matryoshka-model/service-api/README.md

 ],
 ```

-Then in your configuration you can add the `matryoshka-httpclient` and `matryoshka-service-api` nodes and configure them as in example:
+Then, in your configuration you can add the `matryoshka-httpclient` and `matryoshka-service-api` nodes and configure them as in the following example:

 ```php
 'matryoshka-httpclient' => [